-&lt;sup>24Note that the present value differs slightly across columns (3)-(5), even though the PC's remaining value is adjusted for inflation in each case.
+24 Note that the present value differs slightly across columns (3)-(5), even though the PC's remaining value is adjusted for inflation in each case.
 The difference arises because, for simplicity, we have ignored the cross-product in Fisher's law between the real interest rate and the inflation rate as well as the cross-product between the real decline in PC prices and the aggregate inflation rate in the inflation-adjusted tax basis for depreciation.

-but the lack of indexation causes the tax deductions to fall short of this benchmark when inflation moves higher.
+indexation causes the tax deductions to fall short of this benchmark when inflation moves higher.

-Capital Accounting
+5.2 Capital Accounting

-NIPA Wealth Stocks for Personal Computers.
-As described in BEA (1999), real NIPA wealth stocks are calculated by summing past real investment flows with weights generally based on the geometric depreciation rates estimated by Hulten and Wykoff (1981b).
-However, Hulten and Wykoff did their work prior to the widespread introduction of personal computers.
-Thus, BEA must look beyond the Hulten-Wykoff results for estimates of depreciation for PCs.
+5.2.1 NIPA Wealth Stocks for Personal Computers As described in Bureau of Economic Analysis (1999), real NIPA wealth stocks are calculated by summing past real investment flows with weights generally based on the geometric depreciation rates estimated by Hulten and Wykoff (1981b).
+However, Hulten and Wykoff did their work prior to the wide-spread introduction of personal computers.
+Thus, BEA must look beyond Hulten and Wykoff's results for estimates of depreciation for PCs.
 Prior to the December 2003 comprehensive revision of the NIPAs, BEA used a depreciation schedule for PCs based on Lane (1999).
-This schedule is nearly geometric and assumes that the value of a PC declines to ten percent of its original value after five years.
-Importantly, this schedule incorporates the full loss in a PC's value as it ages, and thus captures both depreciation and revaluation.
-As we discussed in section 2, BEA's calculation of the real wealth stock should rely on weights that exclude revaluation.
+This schedule is nearly geometric and assumes that the value of a PC declines to 10 percent of its original value after five years.
+Importantly, this schedule incorporates the full loss in a PC's value as it ages and thus captures both depreciation and revaluation.
+As we discussed in section 2, BEA's calculation of the real wealth stock should rely on weights that exclude revaluation.25

-Based on a preliminary version of this paper, BEA decided to adopt a geometric depreciation rate of 34 percent for PCs for the comprehensive NIPA revision.
-This figure is close to the average depreciation rate in column 3 of table 7b, which was calculated from the regression in which we imposed BEA's price index for PCs.
+Based on a preliminary version of this paper, BEA decided to adopt a geometric depreciation rate of 34 percent for PCs for the comprehensive NIPA revision in December 2003.
+This figure is close to the average depreciation rate in column (3) of Table 8, which is calculated from the regression in which we impose BEA's price index for PCs.26